 When you use Google Discover, Google tends to store the following information in your activity.
 For example:

-- The cards and the results that appear in Google Discover.
+- The cards and the results that appear.

 - The cards that you tend to customize or view.